 Spitting Image featured in ITV’s 50 Greatest Shows, where it was spoken about by among others Peter Fluck.
 Meanwhile Louise Gold was speaking about The Muppet Show but was clearly voicing and probably puppeteering The Queen puppet who spoke about the programme.
 Steve Nallon is clearly voicing Margaret Thatcher but it is not clear whether his part was done for the documentary.

-being one of Spitting Image’s regular writers, from 1986 onwards
+well as being one of Spitting Image’s regular writers,

 During the very last season of Spitting Image a behind-the-scenes item about the show was featured on the television programme Funny Business, puppeteers Nigel Plaskit and Simon Buckley were among the people involved.
 Nigel Plaskit was shown operating the John Major puppet, and trying to explain how is performance of that puppet had to be “very grey” ; while Simon Buckley was shown, operating the Tony Blair puppet, and revealing that voice-artiste Alistair McGowen once told him that the reason “Tony Blair always smiles, because you can’t do the voice unless you smile.”

 Links about Spitting Image